elixir-lang/elixir-lang.github.com/getting-started/mix-otp/dependencies-and-umbrella-projects.markdown

         + kv
         + kv_server

 We now need to modify `apps/kv/mix.exs` to contain the umbrella entries we have seen in `apps/kv_server/mix.exs`.
-Open up `apps/kv/mix.exs` and add to the `project` function:
+Open up `apps/kv/mix.exs` and add to the `project/0` function:

 ```elixir
 build_path: "../../_build",